All jokes aside, when you sell your business the purchase price is usually paid in three ways.

 Seller’s Due Diligence.
 Which, brings me to conducting Seller’s due diligence.
 Anytime a Note is involved the Seller always has the right to look into the Buyer and determine their credit worthiness.
 Do they have a 500 credit score?
 If they do, are you going to lend them $100,000?
 Probably not, unless they have some sort of collateral they are will to put up.
 Remember, they are not going to offer up collateral for their loan.
 SELLER needs to get in there and look into the Buyer as the Buyer is looking into the business.

-In conclusion, a Seller should always get a Security Agreement, Pledge Agreement, and Personal Guaranty from each owner and their spouse of the Buyer when they provide a Note when they sell their business.
+In conclusion, a Seller should always get a Security Agreement, Pledge Agreement, and Personal Guaranty from each Buyer and their spouse, when accepting a Note.
 A bank would get nothing less.

 If you need help with the above, don’t hesitate to contact me, Frank Lago, Esq., Tampa Bay Business Attorney for Bay Area Corporate Counsel, located at 4830 W. Kennedy Blvd, Ste 600, Tampa, FL 33602 855.521.2222 Frank@BayAreaCorporateCounsel.com